 Disaster Recovery, Business continuity plans, Crisis Planning, Emergency Response, Incident data, Asset lists, Person information, potentially including personally identifiable information.

-All transactional data is housed in a Microsoft SQL Server database.
-Data is encrypted at rest using an AES-256 algorithm and in transit using TLS v1.1 and TLS v1.2.
+Transactional data is housed in a Microsoft SQL Server database.
+Data is encrypted at rest using an AES-256 algorithm and in transit using TLS v1.2.
 Users can only interact with the data through the web user interface (WUI).
 Users must possess valid login credentials with proper authorization to access the data through either mechanism.

 Users may export data they are authorized to access by running a report and exporting the result to CSV.